getian107/SuSiEx/README.md

 - BP_COL (required): The column number of the base pair coordinate in each GWAS summary statistics file, separated by comma.

-- A1_COL (required): The column number of the A1 allele in each GWAS summary statistics file, separated by comma.
+- A1_COL (required): The column number of the A1 allele (effective allele) in each GWAS summary statistics file, separated by comma.

-- A2_COL (required): The column number of the A2 allele in each GWAS summary statistics file, separated by comma.
+- A2_COL (required): The column number of the A2 allele (alternative allele) in each GWAS summary statistics file, separated by comma.

 - EFF_COL (required): The column number of the effect size estimate (beta or odds ratio) in each GWAS summary statistics file, separated by comma.